danlentz/printv/README.md

 To start, here's a quick example that shows a few features in action:

     CL-USER> (:printv
-               :ff :|banner| :hr
+               :ff :|banner-text| :hr
                ""
-               "this is an example composition testing PRINTV functionality" ""
+               "This is an example composition testing various PRINTV functionalities."
+               "Self-evaluation of strings may be used within a printv form to effect" "written commentary."
+               ""
                :hr
                ""